 A person with lupus tends to have symptoms such as rashes and headaches.
 They may also experience cognitive or personality changes.

-If a person has any of the symptoms described above, they should speak with a doctor about getting a thorough diagnosis.
+If a person has any symptoms described above, they should ask their doctor for a thorough diagnosis.

-Anyone who feels they have received an incorrect diagnosis should communicate this to the doctor and have their symptoms reevaluated.
+Anyone who feels they have received an incorrect diagnosis should talk with their doctor about reevaluating their symptoms.